Selling a House After Divorce

 For example, you may wish to put your house up for sale following the conventional route of instructing an estate agent.
 They will take care of all aspects of marketing the property; from photography, writing online listings, organising viewings to negotiating offers on your behalf.
 For this service, a traditional high street estate agents will normally charge a fee anywhere from 1.5-3% of the sale price of the property.

 If you would prefer to take more of a hands-on approach, you could choose to list the property yourself with the assistance of an online estate agent.
 Online estate agents usually have a fixed fee (irrelevant of the sale price you achieve) and you can choose to be an involved as you like with the marketing.
 If you are still unsure about the difference between traditional high-street estate agents vs online estate agents, read more here >>

-If you are in a hurry to sell and are not worried about achieving full market value, there are alternative options to selling on the open market.
+If you are in a hurry to sell and are willing to accept less than full market value, there are some alternative options to selling on the open market.

 You should contact legal representation to find out more about your rights when it comes to selling your home.

 In England and Wales, the courts can issue a Mesher order, which in effect postpone the sale of a marital home, normally until the youngest child in the family turns 18 years of age.
 If there are no children involved but a deferment is still required, the courts may issue a Martin order, which entitles a specific party to continue to occupy the house.

 There are a number of things to consider before deciding whether a sale is the best course of action for you.
 If you do want to sell, you should think about whether achieving market value or a certain asking price is more important, or if you would be comfortable forgoing this for the sake of a speedy sale.
 You should also think about how moving could impact your children - for example, would they have to attend a different school?
 Will the move disrupt their study during a crucial period?
 These and other factors should be taken into consideration when deciding whether to sell immediately, delay the sale, transfer ownership or remain in the house.